Libby Holman: Later years

-After the death of her son Christopher, Holman (who had some money from her marriage to Reynolds) created the Christopher Reynolds Foundation to support equality, international disarmament, and the resolution of environmental problems.
+In the early 1950s, Holman created the Christopher Reynolds Foundation to support equality, international disarmament, and the resolution of environmental problems.
 Over time, the foundation narrowed its scope to more specific causes, such as relations between Cuba and the U.S. She contributed to the defense of Benjamin Spock, the pediatrician and writer arrested for taking part in antiwar demonstrations.

-In the 1950s, Holman worked with her accompanist, Gerald Cook, on researching and rearranging what they called earth music.
-It was primarily blues and spirituals that were linked to the African American community.
-She was involved in the civil rights movement and became a close friend and associate of Martin Luther King Jr. Through her foundation, she provided funds for King's trip to India with his wife Coretta Scott King to meet followers of Mahatma Gandhi, whom he referred to as "the guiding light of our technique of nonviolent social change".
+Holman was involved in the civil rights movement in the 1950s and became a close friend and associate of Martin Luther King Jr. Through her foundation, she provided funds for King's trip to India with his wife Coretta Scott King to meet followers of Mahatma Gandhi, whom he referred to as "the guiding light of our technique of nonviolent social change".

+Holman reconnected with actor Montgomery Clift in 1951, after having known him briefly when they were both in the 1942 experimental play Mexican Mural by Ramon Naya.
+Clift and Holman began an intense emotional and occasionally sexual relationship that lasted for the rest of the decade, with Clift spending weeks at a time with Holman at Treetops between film jobs and other pursuits.
+Holman also had a long and intense emotional relationship during the 1950s with Jane Bowles, similar to her relationship with Louisa Carpenter.

-On December 27, 1960, she married artist and fellow activist Louis Schanker.
-She continued to perform and make records.
+On December 27, 1960, Holman married visual artist and fellow activist Louis Schanker.
+Schanker disliked most of the men that Holman was close friends with, and thus her relationship with Clift was mostly ended by her last marriage.
+"Thereafter, Libby's other friends were banished one by one--David Holman, Paul Godkin, Oliver Smith, George Lloyd, and Ned Rorem", wrote biographer Jon Bradshaw.